-- Our arrangements will link into SE London ICS Recovery oversight arrangements and into the Lambeth First Board - We will further review in these arrangements in advance of 2021/22.
+- We will be producing implementation plans for each of the delivery areas which will also set out in more details and our aims measures of success. - Our arrangements will link into SE London ICS Recovery oversight arrangements and into the Lambeth First Board. - We will further review these arrangements in advance of 2021/22.